Jihadism: Other Salafi jihadist groups

 According to Mohammed M. Hafez, "as of 2006 the two major groups within the jihadi Salafi camp" in Iraq were the Mujahidin Shura Council and the Ansar al Sunna.
 There are also a number of small jihadist Salafist groups in Azerbaijan.

 The group leading the Islamist insurgency in Southern Thailand in 2006 by carrying out most of the attacks and cross-border operations, BRN-Koordinasi, favours Salafi ideology.
 It works in a loosely organized strictly clandestine cell system dependent on hard-line religious leaders for direction.

-In 2011, Salafist jihadists were actively involved with protests against King Abdullah II of Jordan, and the kidnapping and killing of Italian peace activist Vittorio Arrigoni in Hamas-controlled Gaza Strip.
+In 2011, Salafist jihadists were actively involved with protests against King Abdullah II of Jordan, and the kidnapping and killing of Italian peace activist Vittorio Arrigoni in the Gaza Strip.

 Salafi jihadism in Europe

 Sweden

 In 2017, Swedish Security Police reported that the number of jihadists in Sweden had risen to thousands from about 200 in 2010.
 Based on social media analysis, an increase was noted in 2013.
-According to police in Sweden, Salafist-Jihadists affect the communities where they are active.
+According to police in Sweden, Salafist-jihadists affect the communities where they are active.

-According to Swedish researcher Magnus Ranstorp, Salafi-Jihadism is antidemocratic, homophobic and aims to subjugate women and is therefore opposed to a societal order founded on democracy.
+According to Swedish researcher Magnus Ranstorp, Salafi-jihadism is antidemocratic, homophobic and aims to subjugate women and is therefore opposed to a societal order founded on democracy.

 United Kingdom

-The report found that Middle Eastern nations are providing financial support to mosques and Islamic educational institutions, which have been linked to the spread of Salafi-Jihadist materials which expoused "an illiberal, bigoted" ideology.
+The report found that Middle Eastern nations are providing financial support to mosques and Islamic educational institutions, which have been linked to the spread of Salafi-jihadist materials which espoused "an illiberal, bigoted" ideology.

 Germany

-According to Deutsche Welle, Salafism is a growing movement in Germany whose aim of a Caliphate is incompatible with a Western democracy.
+According to Deutsche Welle, Salafism is a growing movement in Germany whose aim of a caliphate is incompatible with a Western democracy.
 According to the German Federal Agency for Civic Education, nearly all jihadist terrorists are Salafists, but not all Salafists are terrorists.
 The dualistic view on "true believers" and "false believers" in practice means people being treated unequally on religious grounds.
 The call for a religious state in the form of a caliphate means that Salafists reject the rule of law and the sovereignty of the people's rule.
 The Salafist view on gender and society leads to discrimination and the subjugation of women.

 Estimates by German interior intelligence service show that it grew from 3,800 members in 2011 to 7,500 members in 2015.
 In Germany, most of the recruitment to the movement is done on the Internet and also on the streets, a propaganda drive which mostly attracts youth.
-There are two ideological camps, one advocates Salafi-Activism and danects its recruitment efforts towards non-Muslims and non-Salafist Muslims to gain influence in society.
-The other and minority movement, the jihadist Salafism, advocates gaining influence by the use of violence and nearly all identified terrorist cells in Germany came from Salafist circles.
+There are two ideological camps: one advocates Salafi-Activism and directs its recruitment efforts towards non-Muslims and non-Salafist Muslims to gain influence in society; the other and minority movement, the jihadist Salafism, advocates gaining influence by the use of violence and nearly all identified terrorist cells in Germany came from Salafist circles.

 France

-In December 2017, a Salafi-Jihadist mosque in Marseille was closed by authorities for preaching about violent jihad.
-In August 2018, after the European Court of Human Rights approved the decision, French authorities deported the Salafi-Jihadist preacher Elhadi Doudi to his home country Algeria because of his radical messages he spread in Marseille.
+In December 2017, a Salafi-jihadist mosque in Marseille was closed by authorities for preaching about violent jihad.
+In August 2018, after the European Court of Human Rights approved the decision, French authorities deported the Salafi-jihadist preacher Elhadi Doudi to his home country Algeria because of his radical messages he spread in Marseille.